 What is CBD extraction?

 The cannabis plant contains the cannabinoid molecule, which houses these two most popular compounds: THC and CBD.
-CBD, which is short for cannabidiol, is the compound prized in the medical field for its anti-inflammatory, antipsychotic, and anticonvulsant properties, among many others.
-Cannabidiol has also proven to have anti-tumor or anti-cancer benefits in experiments involving animals.
+CBD, which is short for cannabidiol, is the compound reputed to have possible anti-inflammatory, antipsychotic, and anticonvulsant properties, among many others.
+Early research is promising, but there is still much more to be done before any conclusions can be drawn regarding its potential benefits.
+As a reminder, our products are not intended to diagnose or treat any medical conditions.

 On the other hand, the potheads of the world value THC, the compound that induces the highs or psychotropic reactions from which the marijuana plant derives its notoriety.